DeepaSanghvi/Python/README.md

-Some of prictise for Basics of Python
+<b>Some of prictise for Basics of Python using Jupitor Notebook